w3nl/typeorm/DEVELOPER.md

 Instead, for a quicker feedback cycle, you can run `npm run compile -- --watch` to make a fresh build and instruct TypeScript to watch for changes and only compile what code you've changed.

-Once TypeScript finishes compiling your changes, you can run `npm run test-fast` (instead of `test`), to trigger a test without causing a full recompile, which allows you to edit and check your changes much faster.
+Once TypeScript finishes compiling your changes, you can run `npm run test:fast` (instead of `test`), to trigger a test without causing a full recompile, which allows you to edit and check your changes much faster.

 ## Using Docker